warquys/SerpentsHand/README.md

 Place the "SerpentsHand.dll" file in your EXILED/Plugins folder.

+If you have issues with tutorials still being swapped to SH, set `auto_convert_tutorial: false` and `ignore_spawn_system: true` in your config

 # Features
 * Uses the Tutorial model for this class
 * Class has a configrable percent chance to spawn instead of chaos